 Warrants are scary things.
-They mean that the authorities have issued cause for you to be taken into custody, so they should never be treated lightly.
+They mean that the authorities have issued cause for you to get taken into custody, so you should never treat them lightly.
 While it is indeed possible to turn yourself in at the local county jail or police station, the moments immediately after being taken into custody are often crucial to your case.

 Getting in front of a warrant by turning yourself in may seem like a good step to avoid being handcuffed or stuffed into a police vehicle in front of family and friends.
 However, anyone seeking to do so should consult with an experienced attorney before making that decision.